Montenegrin Federalist Party: Ideology

-Montenegrin Federalist Party initially gathered Montenegrin nationalists, Greens, supporters of the dethroned Petrović-Njegoš dynasty and opponents of the loss of Montenegrin statehood.
+The Montenegrin Federalist Party initially gathered Montenegrin nationalists, Greens, supporters of the dethroned Petrović-Njegoš dynasty and opponents of the loss of Montenegrin statehood.
 However, soon upon its formation, the party split in two factions.
-The first faction gathered royalists, mostly older conservative politicians who served for King Nicholas I and wanted the restoration of independence of Montenegrin Monarchy.
+The first faction gathered royalists, mostly older conservative politicians who served for King Nicholas I and wanted the restoration of independence of the Montenegrin Monarchy.

 The second faction, led by Mihailo Ivanović and Savo Vuletić, accepted the unification of South Slavs, but were opposed to the centralisation, and advocated federalism.
 This federalist faction included the group led by Sekula Drljević, which later split into third fraction and became gradually more extreme, which finally led to its cooperation with Ustashe.

 The most important Montenegrin Federalist party stronghold was in Katunska nahija, a mountainous region of Old Montenegro including Cetinje, Njeguši, Ćeklići, Bjelice, Cuce, Ozrinići, Rudine, Grahovo, Pješivci, Zagarač and Komani.
 This region had the largest proportion of Montenegrin separatists and opponents of the annexation of Montenegro into Yugoslavia, and was subject to repression by the royal government.
 The party also had notable support in Crmnica and Riječka nahija.